 c.
 Inflation Risk

-By doing a 401(k) to IRA rollover, you can choose investment assets whose growth can outpace inflation, or assets like gold and silver that can help protect your wealth against depreciation of the dollar through inflation.
+By doing a 401(k) to IRA rollover, you can choose assets whose growth can outpace inflation, or assets like gold and silver that can help protect your wealth against depreciation of the dollar through inflation.

 d.
 Currency Risk